ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 **Returned value**

-- An array of four arrays where the first array include seasonal components, the second array - trend, the third array - residue component, and the fourth array - baseline(seasoanl + trend) component.
+- An array of four arrays where the first array include seasonal components, the second array - trend, the third array - residue component, and the fourth array - baseline(seasonal + trend) component.

 Type: [Array](../../sql-reference/data-types/array.md).